openstate/open-raadsinformatie/README.md

 After first time installation on a server, run `ocd_backend/setup.sh` to create the database.

-The log file was made persistent and is located in Docker volume `ori_oridata`.
+The log file was made persistent and is located in /data.
 To prevent this file from growing indefinitely, add the following to `/etc/logrotate.d/orilog`:
 ```
-/var/lib/docker/volumes/ori_oridata/_data/ori.log
+/data/ori.log
 {
     rotate 100
     size 50M